Shperb/Shperb.github.io/_teaching/Compiler_Principles.md

 * Common Sub-expression Elimination, both as a high-level and lowlevel optimization
 * Optimizations for super-pipelined and parallel architectures

-## refrences

-1. [1]:Textbook: Modern Compiler Design, by D. Grune, H. Bal, C. Jacobs, K. Langendoen
+[1]:Textbook: Modern Compiler Design, by D. Grune, H. Bal, C. Jacobs, K. Langendoen
-2. [2]:LISP in Small Pieces, by Christian Queinnec
+[2]:LISP in Small Pieces, by Christian Queinnec
-3. [3]:The Anatomy of LISP, by John Allen
+[3]:The Anatomy of LISP, by John Allen
-4. [4]:The Structure & Interpretation of Computer Programs, by Harold Abelson, et al.
+[4]:The Structure & Interpretation of Computer Programs, by Harold Abelson, et al.
-5. [5]:Essentials of Programming Languages, by Daniel P. Friedman, Mitchell Wand, Christopher T. Haynes
+[5]:Essentials of Programming Languages, by Daniel P. Friedman, Mitchell Wand, Christopher T. Haynes